linux-system-roles/sap-hana-preconfigure/README.md

 sap-hana-preconfigure
 =====================

-This role configures a RHEL 7.x or RHEL 8 system according to the SAP notes so that SAP HANA is installable
+This role installs additional required packages and performs additional configuration steps for installing and running SAP HANA.
+If you want to configure a RHEL system for the installation and later usage of SAP HANA, you have to first run role sap-preconfigure and then role sap-hana-preconfigure.

 Requirements
 ------------

-To use this role your system needs to be installed with at least the RHEL core packges.
+To use this role, your system needs to be configured with the basic requirements for SAP NetWeaver or SAP HANA.
+This is typically done by running role sap-preconfigure (for RHEL managed nodes before RHEL 7.6, community maintained role sap-base-settings can be used).
-It is strongly recommended that you have run the following roles before this:
-- 'linux-system-roles.timesync'
-- 'linux-system-roles.sap-base-settings' (for RHEL 7.x until RHEL 7.5)
-- 'linux-system-roles.sap-preconfigure' (for RHEL 7.6 and later and RHEL 8.x)
+It is also stronly recommended to run role linux-system-roles.timesync for all systems running SAP HANA, to maintain an identical system time, before or after running role sap-hana-preconfigure.

-It needs to be properly registered and have at least the following RedHat repositories accessable (see also example playbook):
+Managed nodes need to be properly registered to a repository source and have at least the following Red Hat repositories accessable (see also example playbook):

 for RHEL 7.x:
 - rhel-7-[server|for-power-le]-e4s-rpms